-The Phenomics and Bioinformatics Research Centre (PRBC) was established in 2008 as a joint venture between the Australian Centre for Plant Functional Genomics (ACPFG) and the University of South Australia through the School of Information Technology and Mathematical Sciences.
+The Phenomics and Bioinformatics Research Centre (PRBC) was established in 2008 as a joint venture between the Australian Centre for Plant Functional Genomics (ACPFG) and the University of South Australia.

 The research being undertaken in the PBRC can readily be described as lying in the intersection of Biology, Mathematics, Statistics and Computer Science.
 Current questions that are being addressed fall into the three main categories of Phenomics and Plant Image Analysis, Phenomics and Biometrics (Experimental Design and Statistical Analysis), Mathematical and Computational Biology.